DroidsOnRoids/backend-recruitment-task-2023/tasks/task2/README.md

    Extend the current code in the `/store/index.ts` by adding more functionalities along with corresponding tests to make the store functional.

 3. Create Products Repository:
-   Implement a products repository that will handle storing and retrieving product information.
+   Implement a product repository that will handle storing and retrieving product information.

-4. Add User Roles:
-   Implement shopper and admin roles.
-Only admins should have the ability to add products.
-Customers should be able to place an order.

-5. Calculate Shipping Cost for Placed Orders:
+4. Calculate Shipping Costs for Placed Orders:
    Calculate the shipping cost using the formula: `shipping cost = 3 \* quantity + 2`.
    For orders with a quantity above 10, the shipping cost is always 35.

-6. Free Shipping on Christmas Eve:
+5. Free Shipping on Christmas Eve:
    Add a feature where the shipping cost is free on Christmas Eve (24.12).

-7. Improve Type Safety:
+6. Improve Type Safety:
    Fix the Result type to make it more type-safe.
 Ensure there is no usage of `any` in the details.

 ## Submission